jl4mb0s0n/Lamboson_Manlolo_Philippines-Monthly-Typhoon-Trend-2014-2024-/README.md

 - Dataset Title:
 - Source (URL or reference): Source: https://www.kaggle.com/datasets/denvermagtibay/philippines-monthly-typhoon-trend-2014-2024
 - License/Attribution:
+  This dataset was created and shared by Denver Magtibay on Kaggle.
+It is intended for public and educational use, and proper credit should be given to the original author when used or cited.
 - Objective: (1–2 sentences about what you want to show with this dataset)

 ## 3. Preprocessing Summary